-Graduate students must be enrolled in a minimum number of hours to receive a tuition waiver (typically 9 h for out-of-state and international; and 12 h for in-state).
+Graduate students must be enrolled in a minimum of 9 credit hours to receive a tuition waiver (credit hours may be increased to 12 if deemed necessary by the dean’s office).
 If you choose to drop a course during drop-add, you must enroll in enough hours to meet the minimum or your waiver will be cancelled.
-If you want to drop a course after the initial drop-add period, the approval of the Associate Chair for Graduate Studies and your Ph.D. supervisor is required.
+If you want to drop a course after the initial drop-add period, the approval of the Associate Chair for Graduate Studies, your Ph.D. supervisor, and the dean is required.
 Failure to receive prior approval may result in loss of your tuition waiver from the department.
 After the drop-add period, students are unable to drop courses online and the Student Affairs Office will process the drop pending approval from the Associate Chair for Graduate Studies.

 Directed Individual Study Hours

-After passing the Preliminary Doctoral Candidacy Examination, students must register for dissertation hours, CHM 6980r.
+After passing the Preliminary Doctoral Candidacy Examination (3rd Year), students must register for dissertation hours, CHM 6980.
 Students who have been admitted to candidacy must register for dissertation credits each term in which a substantial amount of work is being done on the dissertation.
-The minimum number of dissertation hours for completion of a doctoral degree is a 24 credit hours.
+The minimum number of dissertation hours for completion of a doctoral degree is 24 credit hours.

 Responsible Conduct of Research Seminar – Students meet the RCR requirement upon completing the online Collaborative Institutional Training Initiative Responsible Conduct in Research (CITI-RCR) Course.